 These categories have been updated to better reflect Marston’s original theory and are also more in step with modern culture.
 Few people today wish to self-identify as ‘compliant’ for instance.
 Nor is the ‘S’ personality type necessarily steady in all circumstances.

 An overview of the S/C disc personality type

 Your unique genius: You carefully process decisions to help the team win!

-Thinkers are stable, consistent, cautious, accommodating, patient and diplomatic.
-They can be counted on to do a thorough and reliable job, to show up on time and work until the task if complete.
-They are objective and like to think issues through completely before coming to a careful decision based on both fact and feelings.
+S/C disc personality types are stable, consistent, cautious, accommodating, patient and diplomatic.
+They can be counted on to do a thorough and reliable job, to show up on time and work until the task is complete.
+They are objective and like to think issues through completely before coming to a careful decision based on both facts and feelings.
 They love traditions and they prefer to do things the way they’ve been done in the past.
 They hold themselves to high standards and want to earn the respect of those around them.